VeritasOS/netbackup-api-code-samples/README.md

 ##### Executing the 'recipes'

-The `recipes` folder contains code samples to invoke NetBackup REST APIs using different scripting/programming languages.
+The `recipes` folder contains code samples to invoke NetBackup APIs using different scripting/programming languages.
 These are usually examples of usage of multiple APIs covering specific use-cases.

 Pre-requisites: